plazajan/Wall-Follower-Evolutionary-Programming/README.md

     ;; *max-perfect-agents-saved*

-    ;; Notice that different evaluation functions may disagree on what agent ;; desrves the score of 100, so the meaning of "perfect" is relative.
+    ;; Notice that different evaluation functions may disagree on what agent ;; deserves the score of 100, so the meaning of "perfect" is relative.

     ;;=========================================================================